AnomalyInnovations/serverless-bundle/README.md

     packagerOptions:                # Run a custom script in the package process
       scripts:                        # https://github.com/serverless-heaven/serverless-webpack#custom-scripts
         - echo hello > test
-    rawFileExtensions:              # An array of file extensions to import using the webpack raw-loader.
-Defaults to ['pem', 'txt', 'html']
+    rawFileExtensions:              # An array of file extensions to import using the Webpack raw-loader.
-      - csv                         # Imports .csv files as a string
+      - csv                         # Defaults to ['pem', 'txt']

 ```